SiewLinYap/SiewLinYap.github.io/_portfolio/unicorn.md

 17.49% of companies under false positive were actually acquired/IPO after 2015.
 Overall recall score for class 1 after factored in the latest company status now inceased from 0.69 to 0.79 ~~

+## Project Summary

+Based on the dataset of 2015, the performance of companies under Top10 Investor List as follows :

+* 196 / 1674 companies from top 10 investors list were acquired
+    * 11.70% acquisition successful rate

+* 71 / 1674 companies were successfully listed
+    * 4.24% successful IPO rate

+* 52 / 1674 companies were closed down
+   * 3.11% failure rate

+Due to imbalance dataset, sampling method was therefore applied.
+Based on highest ROC_AUC score and Recall Score for True Positiove, the final selected classification predictive model was Random Forest Classifier coupled with Randam Under Sampler Method.
+The analysis and prediction done based on 2015 data set would yield a Recall score of only 0.69 for True Positive and AUC score of 0.66.
+Regardless of various hyperparameters tuning and evaluation of different predictive models, the target metrics were still ranging between 0.6 to < 0.7, hitting the limitation of the evaluated features to yield better prediction score.

-As original dataset cut off timeframe was back to 2015, giving longer holding period of 3-5 years on those predicted high potential/high growth companies, the chances of them getting acquired/listed was around 17% more, and overall would increase the True Positive Recall score to 0.79
+Subsequent validation of the False Positive data with the latest state as of 2018 showed that there was an additional 32 companies ( ~17.5% of the False Positive ) were acquired/listed after 2015.
+However, there was also 5 companies ( 2.7% ) were found closed down.
+As original dataset cut off timeframe was back to 2015, giving longer observation/holding period of 3 years on those predicted high potential/high growth companies, the chances of them getting acquired/listed was around 17% more.

+The validation of False Positive with latest company state showed an increase of True Positive Recall score to 0.79 and an adjusted ROC_AUC score was at 0.72.
+Target of >70% would be achievable only with longer period in this project based on the evaluated predictive model.

 With only 5 key features :
 * funding_total
 * funding_rounds
-* no.of key investeros
+* no.of key investers
-* founding year and
+* founding year
 * market sectors

-in addition to various scatterred data sets, the recall score for Class 1 at 0.79 (validated with data @ 2018) was therefore moderate enough to assist pre-judgement of a company long term potential
+in addition to various scatterred data sets, the performance of the model was therefore at moderate level to serve as preliminary baseline to assess a company mid-long term growth potential.